 Elderberries are rich in tons of antioxidants, too (anthocyanidins, flavonols, and vitamin C, to be precise), meaning they also have the power to fight inflammation and free radical damage in the body.
 A report published in the Journal of International Medical Research revealed that when elderberries were consumed within the first 48 hours of catching flu, the symptoms dissipated approximately four days earlier than the average i.
 Plus, the use of pain relief was considerably less amongst those who received the elderberry compared to the placebo.
 When cold and flu season strikes, make sure your kitchen is well stocked with plenty of elderberry juice.

-The common Elder is an attractive shrub in all seasons for the garden and in farm hedges.
+The common Elder is an attractive large shrub in all seasons for the garden and in farm hedges.
 The fragrant, creamy flower heads and dark burgundy bunches of berries are attractive for wildlife as well as for us.

 Even in autumn the pungent leaves (when bruised) are attractive when they colour creamy yellow to peach and burgundy.

 In winter when it’s leafless its silhouette is distinct with furrowed bark and sometimes with a common bright yellow lichen (Xanthoria parietina) decorating its branches!